+Programme to address labor risks in our supply chain.
 NIKE is a founding signatory to the American Apparel and Footwear Association & Fair Labor Association's Apparel & Footwear Commitment on Responsible Recruitment.
 The principles of the Commitment, centered on addressing risks for forced labor, are aligned with NIKE's standards and the work we have been doing with our supply chain manufacturers for more than a decade.
 We believe this builds on the focus by several other sectors to drive change in the dynamics of how workers are recruited, including for cross-border employment.
 NIKE is also a member of the Leadership Group for Responsible Recruitment (LGRR), an initiative of the Institute for Human Rights and Business and is a member of the Responsible Labor Initiative (RLI), an initiative of the Responsible Business Alliance to further our work and goals on eliminating forced labor risks in our supply chain.
-Each organization helps us to advance core aspects of our strategy.
+Each organization helps us advance core aspects of our strategy.
 NIKE works collaboratively with a number of non-governmental organizations to address forced labor.
 NIKE has a strategic partnership with Issara Institute in Thailand.
-All NIKE Tier 1 and Tier 2 suppliers operating in Thailand that employ foreign migrant workers will have access to the program enabling on-site support, expert consultation and on-going engagement with workers and factory management.
+All NIKE Tier 1 and Tier 2 suppliers operating in Thailand that employ foreign migrant workers have access to a program enabling on-site support, expert consultation and on-going engagement with workers and supplier management.
 At the core of the program is worker voice, where both foreign and local workers can provide feedback or concerns through multiple channels managed by Issara.
 This work focuses on building trust with workers to self-identify gaps and empowers suppliers to strengthen Human Resource systems to address issues, with a focus on issues impacting foreign workers.
 Issara works with the suppliers in sharing worker's concerns anonymously, providing support and follow-up throughout the supplier's improvement progress.
-Upon addressing the concerns, Issara will update related worker directly and gather any additional feedback.
+Following addressment of the concerns, Issara contacts the worker to provide an update and gather any additional feedback.
 We continue to collaborate with industry experts, partners, industry associations, stakeholders and other organizations to understand, evaluate and address matters related to forced labor.
 We also continue to expand and evolve our work with other industry peers, NGOs, and organizations to increase respect for human rights and to accelerate positive impact in the countries where we and our suppliers operate.
 For more information about our work, please see the Responsible Sourcing section of our Purpose website.